E-commerce Strategy 101: Your Comprehensive Guide

 Once you’ve had your plan in place for a few months, analyze sales and revenue data to see what effect it’s had on performance.
 And dig into your website analytics to gauge the impact on customer behavior.
 Then use all that data to make informed iterations to your e-commerce strategy.

-Boost your Shopify sales by up to 175% automatically with Flair
+Grow Your Shopify Sales by over 175% with Flair

-• Automate with conditions and scheduling
+• Automate promotions with targeted rules and scheduling

 Conclusion